Portrait of Andrea Ciccarone

 Download CV

-I am a PhD Student in Business Economics at Columbia University.
+I am a PhD Candidate in Economics at Columbia University.
 I am mainly interested in political economy, media economics and organizational economics.

 My research combines economics and machine learning to understand how information is produced, transmitted, and influences social and political outcomes.